 Having a custom-built website from the get-go might be the most prudent and forward-thinking option you can pursue.
 While this approach requires a significant amount of legwork and investment, a professional web designer can provide you with a website that’s much prettier and easy to use than anything you could get with an e-commerce platform.

 If you’re concerned that your brand might not make it big, then you may want to play it safe and avoid paying over $1,000 to have a web designer build you a custom site.
-However, if you’re confident that your brand will stand the test of time and experience rapid growth, it might make sense to shore up your infrastructure with a unique website that your customers will love.
+However, if you’re confident that your brand will stand the test of time and experience rapid growth, it might make sense to shore up your infrastructure with a unique website supported by a reputable web host that your customers will love.